tigera/docs/calico-enterprise/reference/resources/alertexception.mdx

 #### StartTime

-Defines the start time from which this alert exception will start filtering alerts in RFC 3339 format.
+Defines the start time when this alert exception starts filtering alerts in RFC 3339 format.
 This value is required.

 #### EndTime

-Defines the end time from which this alert exception will stop filtering alerts in RFC 3339 format.
+Defines the end time when this alert exception stops filtering alerts in RFC 3339 format.
-If omitted, alerts will be filtered indefinitely.
+If omitted, alerts are filtered indefinitely.
-If the value is changed to the past, this alert exception will be disabled immediately.
+If the value is changed to the past, this alert exception is disabled immediately.